Jessicavazm/t3-revision-pt2/README.md

 Classes were introduced in ES6 as a cleaner and more readable way to create objects and manage inheritance.
 They're essentially syntactic sugar over JavaScript's prototype-based inheritance.

 - Classes require a render() method because it is a core part of how class components function.
 The render() method is responsible for returning the JSX that defines what should be displayed in the DOM.

-Definition:
+- When trying to access a variable or function within the function itself, you need to use the 'this' keyword.

+### Defining a class:
-- Created using the class keyword.
+- Created using the 'class' keyword.
 - Name in conventional: Camel case + first letter in Capital

         class Car {